GYG-be/gyg-be.github.io/src/chapter_1.md

-# Professional Development Program for HARSH Robotics Innovation
+# Appendix 1: Professional Development Program for HARSH Robotics Innovation

-Starting with relatively simpler agricultural robots as a proving ground for *HARSH*er things in space, the nano/virus realm, in particle physics ... the HROS.dev training initiative draws inspiration from [Gauntlet AI](https://www.gauntletai.com/program-faq), an intensive 10-week training program offered at no cost to participants, designed to develop the next generation of AI-enabled technical leaders.
-Successful Gauntlet graduates receive competitive compensation packages, including potential employment opportunities as AI Engineers with annual salaries of approximately $200,000 in Austin, Texas, or [**potentially more advantageous arrangements**](https://x.com/jasonleowsg/status/1905910023777407293).

-Our approach is a program builds upon this model while establishing a distinct focus and objective.
-While we acknowledge that some participants may choose career paths that allow them to concentrate on technology, engineering, and scientific advancement rather than entrepreneurship, our initiative extends beyond developing highly-skilled technical professionals.

-**The primary objective of this program is to cultivate founders of new ventures who will shape the future of agricultural robotics.
-Understanding the transformative impact this technology will have on agricultural economics and operational frameworks is critical to our mission.**
+**The primary objective of this program is to cultivate founders of new venture philanthropies who will shape the future of agricultural lifesytles, culture and employment.
+Understanding the transformative impact that leading in the development of new technology will have on agricultural economics and rural lifestyles that are more connected to the land is critical to our mission.**

 Anticipated outcomes include:

 - Development of at least 10 venture-backed startups within 18 months
-- Generation of more than 30 patentable technologies
+- Generation of more than 30 patentable technologies or viable pieces of intellectual property
 - Fundamental transformation of at least one conventional agricultural process
 - Establishment of a talent development ecosystem that rivals Silicon Valley for rural innovation

 ---
-# **HROS.dev** Harsh Robotic OS Development
+# The EXAMPLE of **HROS.dev** Harsh Robotic OS Development

 ## I. Preamble: The **HROS.dev** Vision – Training the Tooling Chain Developers For Pushing The Boundaries Of New Frontiers